 - On the ‘Service accounts' page, click the vertical ellipsis under the 'Actions’ column for the service account created above.

-- Click Create key.
+- Click the Create key.

 - Make sure that JSON is selected as "Key Type."